Raku/nqp/docs/ops.markdown

 # <a id="dispatch"></a> Dispatch `moar`

 ## delegate `moar`
-* short for nqp::dispatch('boot-syscall', 'dispatcher-delegate', …)
+* nqp::delegate(…) is short for nqp::dispatch('boot-syscall', 'dispatcher-delegate', …)

 ## dispatch `moar`
 * perform dispatch function as determined by its arguments.